tomascupr/recsys-lite/docs/vector_service.md

 2. **Try factor matrices**: If the standardized interface is not available or fails, the service tries to access the factor matrices directly.

-3. **Fallback to random vectors**: If all else fails, the service generates a random vector of the appropriate size.
+3. **Signal failure (default)**: If both strategies return no data, the service raises a `VectorRetrievalError`.
+When `allow_random_fallback=True` is supplied, it instead generates a random vector for backwards compatibility.

 ### Error Handling